eoftedal/retire-site-scanner/README.md

     1392714022790 x f www.example.com http://example.com/js/jquery-1.7.1.min.js jquery 1.7.1.min
     1392714020956 ? www.example.com http://www.example.com/js/weather.js

 On the first line it managed to detect the javascript.
 The first number is a timestamp.
-The 'x' means vulnerable, while '-' means benign. '?' as seen in the second line, means not identified.
+The 'x' means known vulnerabilities, while '-' means no known vulnerabilities. '?' as seen in the second line, means not identified.
 The 'f' after the 'x' is which type of detection was used ('f' = filename, 'u' = url, 'c' = filecontents, 'j' = javascript function).
 Next comes domain, url, library and version.

 Common analytics scripts like google analytics are not checked and printed as: